 getting these pics is harder than you’d think

 I used to tell people we were letting God decide when we would have another child.
 I now believe that He decides this whether you “let” Him or not.
 He can override your birth control method, He can heal a vasectomy, He can change a heart and He can tell you when it is time to move on to Phase II of family growth.
 During this time of arrogance when I believed I had “let” God do something others had not, I heard numerous stories of regret from women who had done something permanent to prevent babies in their family.
 I would feel sad for them or angry at their selfish husbands or fed-up with the world and its ways.
 Now I believe that all the babies that are supposed to be here are here.
 God will not be thwarted.
-There are no unused souls sitting around sad in heaven because someone took their pill today.
+There are no unused souls sitting around sad in heaven because someone took her pill today.
 This is just not what the Bible teaches us.

 Now, before you start using all CAPS in the comment boxes, I do believe that the decisions to have babies or not to have babies should be taken very seriously.
 My point is that God leads in so many subtle and mysterious ways.
 Every woman should educate themselves and do whatever they do in an informed manner.
 For instance, I do not take birth control pills because they come with the chance that a fertilized egg will be spontaneously aborted.
 Once I knew this information, I could not take them in good conscience.

 The best thing to ask when deciding about children is are your reasons for attempting to prevent a baby purely selfish?
 So many times this is the case.
 I believe any couple trying to make this important call does best to stay close to God, search His Word, listening for His guidance.
 In my experience, it will not be subtle.
-No blog can tell you what to do or let you off the hook from what your are called to do.
+No blog can tell you what to do or let you off the hook from what you are called to do.
 You must know in the deepest way possible that you and your God are clear on this.

 My heart hurts for women who want children or more children and their husbands do not. (or vice versa) However, I can’t imagine having a child with a man who had simply lost this argument.
 I would much rather watch for your hearts to line up on this issue, one way or the other.
 I have a friend who prayed earnestly for a year and watched her husband’s heart soften to the plan of a second child.
-This joint decision making comes in handy in the middle of the night for feedings, puddle cleaning during potty training and when that first car insurance bill comes after they pass that driving test.
+This joint decision-making comes in handy in the middle of the night for feedings, puddle cleaning during potty training and when that first car insurance bill comes after they pass that driving test.
 Then you can happily think, no regrets.
 None.

 Seriously now, these things are deeply personal.
 What happens with your family is ultimately up to an Almighty God who does not make a mistake while His head is turned.
 He goes ahead of you, He has your back, and He takes care of your regrets as well.
 The child you are imagining could just be a future, flesh-and-blood child – His child.